Rimless eyeglasses: 1920s – 1960s

-As more optometrists began to diagnose astigmatism, the pince nez became less practical because of subtle shifts in the position of the lenses caused by the wearer moving his or her head.
+As more optometrists began to diagnose astigmatism, the pince nez became less practical because of subtle shifts in the position of the lenses caused by the wearer moving their head.
 With the implementation of nosepads in 1920, the three-piece style surpassed the pince nez in popularity; the new design allowed wearers to adjust the position of glasses on the face, and also permitted for a wide variety of lens shapes, with optometrists offering over 300 options by 1940 (though variations on Circle, ovals, octagons, panto, remained most popular).

 Also in the 1920s, a new style appeared in which an "arch" connected the bridge to the temples, to provide extra stability for the lenses; the mounting technique was referred to as "Shurset" ("sure set").
 Although the design would be considered a variant of "semi-rimless" glasses in the latter part of the 20th century, the style was considered rimless upon its inception because no part of the lens was secured inside of a frame; modern semi-rimless eyewear features lenses partially secured inside of a half-frame, with the lower portion of the lens held in place by nylon wire.
 Though traditionally called "Rimways," this variation was also referred to as Cortland style.
 A variation utilizing only two screws and which only secured the lenses to the bridge was called the Numont or the Two Screw Cortland; the removal of the temporal screws was considered to be a cosmetic improvement.

 During the 1940s, the United States Army adopted the numont as a style available to soldiers requiring eyewear.
 Although rounded, wire-rimmed frames were the most popular choice, some participants in World War II wore numonts.

 Three-piece glasses with temples and nosepads remained popular from the 1920s until the end of the 1950s; during the same period, Rimway glasses began to edge them out in popularity, and once three-piece glasses had fallen out of favor, remained in style into the 1960s.

+Hirohito, Emperor of Japan, wore oval rimless glasses during his reign.